react-syntax-highlighter/react-syntax-highlighter/README.md

 ### Async Build

-For optimal bundle size for rendering ASAP, there's a async version of prism light & light.
+For optimal bundle size for rendering ASAP, there's an async version of prism light & light.
-This versions requires you to use a bundler that supports the dynamic import syntax, like webpack.
+This version requires you to use a bundler that supports the dynamic import syntax, like webpack.
-This will defer loading of refractor (17kb gzipped) & the languages, while code splits are loaded the code will show with line numbers but without highlighting.
+This will defer loading of the refractor (17kb gzipped) & the languages, while code splits are loaded the code will show with line numbers but without highlighting.

 Prism version: